drohde/CounterfactualEstimator/_posts/criteo/2020-03-16-DRAFT-capping.md

 We can see on those examples that:
 - when $\pi_0$ is close to $\pi_{test}$ , the ratio  $\frac{\pi_{test}(a)}{\pi_0(a)}$  is always close from 1, and variance is low.
-- if $\pi_0$ and $\pi_{test}$ are very different, the weight is almost 0 with a large probality, but may take (with a low probability) some huge value.
+- if $\pi_0$ and $\pi_{test}$ are very different, the weight is almost 0 with a large probability, but may take (with a low probability) some huge value.
 The variance is then driven by those outliers and is large.

 The worst case happens when $\pi_{test}$ puts all the mass on the action less likely according to $\pi_0$.
 The $w$ is then either $\frac{1}{ min_a(\pi_0(a)}$ , with probability $ min_a(\pi_0(a)$ , or 0, and the variance is   $\frac{1}{ min_a(\pi_0(a)}$ -1 $